Kim Seung-duk

 Seungduk Kim (born in Seoul, Korea & lives and works in Paris, France) is a curator & exhibition organizer in the field of contemporary art.

 She is currently working for Le Consortium in Dijon (Burgundy, based in Paris) as co-director and associate curator.

 Seungduk Kim was selected as Commissioner of the Korean Pavilion for the 55th Venice Biennale in 2013.

 She was in charge with Franck Gautherot – for Le Consortium – of the artistic direction in Asia Culture Center (ACC in Gwangju, South Korea) in 2014 to 2016, for space design and public art programs.
 Kim Seung-duk was made Chevalier de l’ordre des Arts et des Lettres by the Ministry of Culture of the Government of France, in July 2022.

 Biography

-Seungduk Kim left Korea after graduate high school in 1973 and has lived abroad for most of her life.
+Seungduk Kim left Korea after graduating high school in 1973 and has lived abroad for most of her life.

 Educated in New York, she got a M.A. in Art History at Hunter College of New York (May 1990), and a M.A. in French Language & Civilization at New York University (February 1984).
 She is graduated of Université Paris 1-Panthéon-Sorbonne in art history and archeology, and holder of a D.E.A. in Art History (October 1998).